NixOS/nixpkgs/doc/builders/testers.chapter.md

 Run a NixOS VM network test using this evaluation of Nixpkgs.

 NOTE: This function is primarily for external use.
 NixOS itself uses `make-test-python.nix` directly.
+Packages defined in Nixpkgs [reuse NixOS tests via `nixosTests`, plural](#ssec-nixos-tests-linking).

 It is mostly equivalent to the function `import ./make-test-python.nix` from the [NixOS manual](https://nixos.org/nixos/manual/index.html#sec-nixos-tests),